morrissinger/chai-lodash/README.md

 # Thanks

-Thanks to [Davis](http://github.com/infews/ "Davis") for passing along the idea of using underscore rather than cribbing parts of jasmine.

-Thanks to [Bart van der Schoor](https://github.com/Bartvds "Bart van der Schoor") for adding assert-style compatibility
+Thanks to [Elliotf](http://github.com/elliotf/ "Elliotf") for contributing the very excellent [Chai-Fuzzy](http://github.com/elliotf/chai-fuzzy), on which this is based.